All Episodes

 You can't shut down the government.

-Oh my God, the people.
+Oh, my God, the people.

-Oh, it'd be horrible.
+Oh, it'd be hard.

 But we're not supposed to remember that.

-Now you would think, after the people have spoken, landslide defeat Democrats, 18 trillion national debt, everything Obama and the Democrats have wanted.
+Now, you would think after the people have spoken, landslide defeat Democrats, $18 trillion national debt, everything Obama and the Democrats have wanted.

-The American people said stop it.
+The American people have said, stop it.

-You would think that the Republicans would just do a short order budget bill to get us through, say January or February.
+You would think that the Republicans would just do a short order budget bill to get us through, say, January or February.

-Just a sh just another short little continuing resolution.
+Just another short little continuing resolution.

 And then in January, February, when they run the House and the Senate, then they do a budget that is responsible.